 When you hire a personal injury lawyer, you will likely have a paralegal assigned to your case.
-Your paralegal is usually the one that is managing the day to day on your case file.
-This includes requesting and organizing your medical records, handling scheduling of hearings and depositions, and oftentimes your primary contact on the case.
+Your paralegal is usually the one that is managing the day-to-day on your case file.
+This includes requesting and organizing your medical records, scheduling hearings and depositions, and, often, your primary contact on the case.

 When you call the firm for a status update on your case, the paralegal will usually be the one to give you an update.
-Paralegals act as a gatekeeper between you and your lawyer, keeping you (and all the other clients) from taking up all of the attorney’s time asking questions which don’t require a law degree to answer.
+Paralegals act as gatekeepers between you and your lawyer, keeping you (and all the other clients) from taking up all of the attorney’s time asking questions that don’t require a law degree to answer.

 So why do some clients treat their paralegals rudely?